 Fossil Creek Angus

-The Fossil Creek Angus Stud was established by Neil and Rose Sanderson over two decades ago – harnessing a passion and focus on breeding robust genetics.
+The Fossil Creek Angus Stud was established by Neil and Rose Sanderson over two decades ago, originally in North Canterbury.

-In 2015 when the Sandersons recognised the heightened demand for Fossil Creek genetics and the need to grow the stud to an even larger scale on hill country – they approached Blair and Jane Smith to become partners in Fossil Creek Angus- who now run the Fossil Creek Breeding cow herd on their Five Forks hill country farm and purchased 100% of the Fossil Creek Angus stud in 2024.
+In 2015, the Sandersons recognised the heightened demand for Fossil Creek genetics and the need to grow the stud to an even larger scale on hill country – they approached Blair and Jane Smith to become partners in Fossil Creek Angus in order to expand the scale of the stud and run it on their North Otago hill country farm.

-The Smith young stock, Charlotte (17), Henry (15), George (12) have become very useful offspring in the stud, enjoying mustering, tagging, weighing and other child labour requirements.
+The Smith young stock, Charlotte (18), Henry (16), George (13) enjoying mustering, tagging, weighing and all other child labour requirements.

 Fossil Creek Angus Sales